scrapoxy/scrapoxy/packages/website/intro/scrapoxy.md

 ## What is Scrapoxy?

-Scrapoxy is a **super proxy aggregator** (or proxy waterfall), allowing you to manage all proxies in **one place 🎯**, rather than spreading it across multiple scrapers 🕸️.
+Scrapoxy is a **super proxies manager** that orchestrates all your proxies into **one place 🎯**, rather than spreading management across multiple scrapers 🕸️.

-Installed on your own infrastructure, Scrapoxy functions as a unique proxy endpoint for all your scrapers.
+Deployed on your own infrastructure, Scrapoxy serves as a **single proxy endpoint** for your scrapers.

-It creates a pool of private proxies from your datacenter subscription 🔒, integrates them with proxy services 🔌, smartly routes traffic, and manages proxy rotation to **avoid bans** 🚫.
+It builds a pool of private proxies from your datacenter subscription 🔒, integrates them with proxy vendors 🔌, manages IP rotation and fingerprinting, and smartly routes traffic to **avoid bans** 🚫.

 <br/>